-Enhanced oversights focus exclusively on must-select engagements (engagements performed under Government Auditing Standards, audits of employee benefit plans, audits performed under the Federal Deposit Insurance Corporation Improvement Act (FDICIA), and examinations of service organizations).
+Enhanced oversights focus exclusively on must-select engagements.
 Prior to 2021, when Government Auditing Standards engagements with single audits were selected, the oversight focused only on the single audit portion of the audit.
 Beginning in 2021, the entire engagement was reviewed as part of these oversights.
 Most oversights are performed on employee benefit plan, single audit, and Government Auditing Standards engagements as these are the most common must-select engagements.
 Only one engagement is reviewed for each firm selected, and the SME does not expand the scope of the oversight.